ByrMucahit/nft-maker/README.md

 # nft-maker

 That's project was developed in development envinronment of Alchemy.
 That's project have transaction that makes nft over digital objects.
-This transaction divided into some steps:
+This transaction divided into some required steps:

 1. Create an account on alchmey dashboard, then create an app.
 ![alt text](https://user-images.githubusercontent.com/62469567/197407770-734e7adb-818b-491a-b9f7-3102e18c0066.png)